This post's overview:

 Day 3: Visiting Monaco and St. Paul de Vence in from Nice

-On the next day in the morning we decided to go to Monaco and for that, we took the famous scenic route of the road trip around the French Riviera (not the A8 highway, even though it’s way faster) and couldn’t miss the opportunity to stop and take plenty pictures of Nice from the top of the hill.
+In our case, since we already hired a car, we decided to drive.We took the famous scenic route of the road trip around the French Riviera (not the A8 highway, even though it’s way faster) and couldn’t miss the opportunity to stop and take plenty pictures of Nice from the top of the hill.

 We passed Eze, a nice French village with a church on top of the hill and many religious shops and drove directly to Monaco, where we were looking for a parking for a while (trying to find the closest one to the city centre).
 We wanted to visit Eze, but when visiting French Riviera in 3 days, there’s no time to see everything.
 Since Monaco is full of underground tunnels, understanding where exactly the city centre was, was quite challenging.
 In the end, we just left the car at the only parking lot we could find (and it turned out to be quite centric – the exit of it led directly to the Japanese Garden with Koi fishes.

 After seeing the Japanese Garden in Monaco, we went to the Casino in Monte Carlo.
 It is possible to get inside if you’re dressed properly but it’s strictly prohibited to take any photos.
 It is also possible to gamble if you want (also, if you follow the dress code).
 Just in front of the Casino Monte Carlo there is this famous Cafe de Paris (in case you want to dine, you get seated in the fancy part but if you only want to enjoy a coffee and a cake, you need to sit in a separate part of the cafe (where the waiters aren’t really too friendly at all) and 99% of the seats were taken.
 It was difficult to get a spot, so we decided not to go to the Cafe de Paris in Monte Carlo.